Heavy Equipment Manufacturing

 Kansas State Polytechnic

-Based in Salina, a branch campus of Kansas State University and home of the University’s College of Technology and Aviation based.
+Based in Salina, Kansas State Polytechnic is a branch campus of Kansas State University and home of the University’s College of Technology and Aviation.
 The school offers specialized training in aviation and engineering.

 Competitive Labor Costs